top of page

 If the Sketch Plan is approved by the BOCC, the application is refined and further defined.

-Then the process of 2-body review (PC, BOCC) repeats in the Preliminary Plat and Final Plat phases.
+Then the process of 2-body review (PC, BOCC) repeats in the Preliminary Plan and Final Plat phases.

 Public input continues throughout this process.